top of page

 BIO

 Robbin served for more than 20 years on the Songwriters Hall of Fame Board of Directors and as a Governor of the Recording Academy.
 He was a co-founder of the Washington DC chapter of the Recording Academy and of its annual “Grammys on the Hill” Congressional event.
-He is a voting member of the Rock and Roll Hall of Fame.
-He is member of the Library of Congress’ National Recording Preservation Board and has served as its chair for the past three years.
-He works closely with the National Endowment for the Arts and has made significant contributions to the work of the music department of the Smithsonian’s National Museum of American and the Smithsonian-wide “Year of Music” in 2019.
+He represented RCA Records on the founding Board of Directors of the Rock and Roll Hall of Fame, and remains a voting member.
+He has served as chair of the Library of Congress’ Music Board (National Recording Preservation Board) for the past six years.
+He works closely with the National Endowment for the Arts and has made significant contributions to the Smithsonian’s National Museum of American History.
 He has been honored by the Jazz Journalists Association and the Recording Academy for his work in supporting artists and composers.
 In northern Virginia, he has served as a juror for the Mid-Atlantic Song Contest (MASC) and has spearheaded fundraising for the Songwriters Association of Washington (SAW).

 His career in senior management at HBO, RCA Records, and BMI has afforded him the unique opportunity to work with some of America’s most successful and admired musical artists in genres ranging from rock to pop to country, jazz, classical and musical theater.
 Bilingual in French, with a deep affection for French culture and artists, he composes in both English and French.

-Robbin is a BMI affiliate, and publishes his music through his music publishing company, Little Nest of Robbin Songs.
+He shares his time between apartments in Manhattan and Paris and a family home in Alexandria, Virginia.
+Robbin is a BMI songwriter, and publishes his music through his music publishing company, Little Nest of Robbin Songs.